 - Adobe Illustrator

 - FME Desktop

 Both labs are connected through a network, so you can access software, data, and printing from any of the labs.

 The labs have restricted access.
 Only students enrolled in geography courses that require lab use can receive an account.
 These courses are usually Geography techniques courses, selected atmospheric science courses, or directed studies.

 Students must pay a $20 lab fee per term, not per course.
 Once paid, students will receive a username and password to access the computer labs.
 You can pay the lab fee online.
 The fee counts as tuition and is therefore eligible for a tax receipt which will be printed at the moment of payment.
 The lab fee is due by the last Friday of the first month of each term.

-NOTE: Due to COVID-19 safety rules the lab printing resources are not available until further notice.
+NOTE: the lab printing resources will not be available until late September.